jacobhan/peea_lectures/README.md

 Hello, and this is the 500 Startups Financial Data website.
 I built the structure around it so hopefully it will be relatively straightforward to set up this site.
 It probably shouldn't take more than a few hours, no less than a day.

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

 ## How It Works

-Spreadsheet data is pulled from the Google Sheets/Drive API, and that information is stored in the controllers.
+Spreadsheet data is pulled from the **Google Sheets/Drive API**, and that information is stored in the controllers.
 This prevents the need for the setup of an actual server.

 Dynos are automatically updated (I believe once a day), but to see immediate changes on the website after making changes to the spreadsheet, you must reboot the server.
-I deployed on Heroku so I use PostGreSQL, but if you're planning on using something else then you can just change it to SQLite3, it doesn't really matter.
+I deployed on Heroku so I use PostgreSQL, but if you're planning on using something else then you can just change it to SQLite3, it doesn't really matter.

 ## API Reference

 I use the Google Sheets/Drive API.
-Familiarty with this API is not needed as I pretty much did everything already, but for clearer documentation than what's on Google, the documentation I found most helpful is at this Github link.
+Familiarty with this API is not needed as I pretty much did everything already, but for clearer documentation than what's on Google, the documentation I found most helpful is at the Github link below.

 * [Google Drive Ruby Library](https://github.com/gimite/google-drive-ruby)